arsal95/Acceleration-Measurement-using-ATmega32-Microcontroller-and-ADXL-335-Accelerometer/README.md

 |:--:|
 | *Figure 2: Single Trip* |

-The above figure shows the behavior of the acceleration data for the third trip.
+Figure 2 shows the behavior of the acceleration data for the third trip.

 a.
 This is the acceleration due to calibration of sensor in horizontal direction.